scoconno/scoconno.github.io/mind/dualism/notes.md

 2. No material body has a specially privileged knower—knowledge of material things is in principle public and intersubjective.
 3. Therefore, minds are not identical with material bodies.

-We are said to know something ``directly'' when the knowledge is not based on evidence, or inferred from other things we know.
+We are said to know something ''directly'' when the knowledge is not based on evidence, or inferred from other things we know.
 When knowledge is direct, like my knowledge of my toothache, it makes no sense to ask, “How do you know?”